lmbarros/Deelox/README.md

 # Deelox

-You are probably not interested in this code :-)  This is just an uninspired implementation of the Lox programming language in [D](http://dlang.org).

-More precisely, this is just me following Bob Nystrom's [Crafting Interpreters](http://www.craftinginterpreters.com/) and converting the code to D as I go (without trying to make it idiomatic D or anything).
+This is just me following Bob Nystrom's excellent [Crafting Interpreters](http://www.craftinginterpreters.com/) and converting the code to the [D Programming Language](http://dlang.org) as I go.

+The "treewalk" version is complete, quite boring, undocumented and inefficient.
+I did no effort to make idiomatic D or anything.
+It's basically a plain translation.
+(Maybe except for the AST generation, which uses string mixins for compile-time code generation).

+The "bytecode VM" version is ongoing work.
+I'll try to make it better than the "treewalk", especially with regards to documentation.
+And since it is a conversion from C anyway, I'll make this version compilable with [`-betterC`](https://dlang.org/spec/betterc.html).
+Yet, still likely to be just a plain translation, without much effort to make it look like proper D.